Airbus A330 MRTT

-The Airbus A330 Multi Role Tanker Transport (MRTT) is a European aerial refuelling and military transport aircraft based on the civilian Airbus A330.
-A total of 16 countries have placed firm orders for approximately 68 aircraft, of which 51 had been delivered by 30 November 2020.
-A version of the A330 MRTT, the EADS/Northrop Grumman KC-45, was proposed to the United States Air Force for its aerial tanker replacement programme and selected, but the programme was cancelled.
+The Airbus A330 Multi Role Tanker Transport (MRTT) is a European aerial refueling and military transport aircraft based on the civilian Airbus A330.
+A total of 17 countries have placed firm orders for approximately 84 aircraft, of which 65 had been delivered by 30 June 2025.
+A version of the A330 MRTT, the EADS/Northrop Grumman KC-45, was selected by the United States Air Force for its aerial tanker replacement programme, but the programme was cancelled.
+According to Airbus, the A330 MRTT has more than 90% in air-to-air refueling aircraft market outside the United States.

 Design and development

 The Airbus A330 MRTT is a military derivative of the A330-200 airliner.
 It is designed as a dual-role air-to-air refuelling and transport aircraft.
 For air-to-air refuelling missions, the A330 MRTT can be equipped with a combination of any of the following systems: